cesarsalesgomes/dna/README.md

 2. Follow the steps of the **[Link](https://www.youtube.com/watch?v=adQDNRZ59r0)** to install Nginx, SSL and Node.js on an AWS EC2 FreeTier instance.

-3. Set the production enviroment variables on the `.bashrc` script file.
-They will be set when rebooting the server.
+3. Clone the `dna` repository.
+The recommended directory is `/home/ec2-user`.

 4. Create the `Directus` project following the steps on **[Installing from CLI](https://docs.directus.io/self-hosted/installation/cli/#installing-from-cli)** using the database production credentials.
-The recommended directory is `/home/ec2-user` (The command `sudo su` will be necessary).
+The recommended directory is `/home/ec2-user/dna/directus` (The command `sudo su` will be necessary).

+5. Set the production enviroment variables.
+NestJS enviroment variables go on the `.bashrc` script file; Directus environment variables must be inserted in the `.env` file (previously created by the Directus CLI).

-5. Start the project using the **[Ubuntu](https://docs.directus.io/self-hosted/installation/ubuntu/#ubuntu)** with `pm2`, to keep the application alive **(pm2 start npm --name "Directus" -- start)**.
+6. Start the Directus project using the **[Ubuntu](https://docs.directus.io/self-hosted/installation/ubuntu/#ubuntu)** with `pm2`, to keep the application alive **(pm2 start npm --name "Directus" -- start)**.

-6. Clone the `dna` repository on the recommended directory of the step 3, go to the _nest_ folder, and also start the application with `pm2` **(pm2 start npm --name "Nest" -- start)**.
+7. Start NestJS by going to the _nest_ folder, and also start the application with `pm2` **(pm2 start npm --name "Nest" -- start)**.
 The command will install the production modules, build and start the application.

-7. Copy the _/nestjs_ and _/directus_ server locations of the `default.conf` on the nginx folder², to the server locations of the `etc/nginx/conf.d/project-name.conf` file (necessary to be created) on the EC2 instance folder.
+8. Copy the _/nestjs_ and _/directus_ server locations of the `default-prod.conf` on the nginx folder², to the server locations of the `etc/nginx/conf.d/project-name.conf` file (necessary to be created) on the EC2 instance folder³.

-8. Restart the Nginx server with the command `systemctl restart nginx`.
+9. Restart the Nginx server with the command `systemctl restart nginx`.

 **Issues:**

 1. **[Configuration to connect to AWS RDS MySql Database](https://www.youtube.com/watch?v=Ng_zi11N4_c&t=445s)**
 2. Copying and pasting from the file generates unexpected nginx errors, so it is necessary to type the characters
+3. Localhost on Docker containers is different from the localhost on the host machine.
+That's why the .conf file in the nginx directory has the names of the Nest and Directus containers in the `proxy_pass` properties.
+In production, the properties must be set to `localhost:port` of the respective applications

 <br />